aksommerville/ra3/README.md

 ## TODO

 - [ ] Emuhost
-- - [ ] Config: Use a file that menu can edit.
+- - [x] Config: Use a file that menu can edit.
+Use the same file as v2: ~/.romassist/emuhost.cfg
 - - [x] Input manager
 - - - [ ] Default config for keyboards (when no config file present).
 See eh_inmgr_config.c
 - - - [x] Wire up stateless actions.
 See eh_cb_digested_event